luigifcruz/CyberEther/docs/platforms.md

 cyberether benchmark [options] [block]
 ```

 The default command launches the full application and `benchmark` runs the benchmark suite.
-The graphics options prefer a renderer (`--renderer metal` or `--renderer vulkan`, with fallback to an available backend), control viewport geometry (`--size`, `--scale`, `--framerate`), and let `--headless` run without a window entirely.
+The graphics options prefer a renderer (`--renderer metal` or `--renderer vulkan`, with fallback to an available backend), select the zero-based Vulkan and CUDA device ordinal with `--device-index`, control viewport geometry (`--size`, `--scale`, `--framerate`), and let `--headless` run without a window entirely.
 Passing one flowgraph file as a positional argument loads it at startup, which combined with `--headless` is the deployment shape for unattended machines.
+Vulkan and CUDA enumerate devices independently, so the same ordinal is not guaranteed to identify the same physical GPU in both APIs.

 Long options with values accept either `--option value` or `--option=value`.
 Use `--` to treat every following argument as positional, such as for a flowgraph path beginning with a dash.
 Run `cyberether --help` or `cyberether run --help` for the complete option list.

 The benchmark command accepts `--format markdown`, `--format json`, or `--format csv` to select its output format.
 Pass a block type such as `fft` to run only that block's benchmarks: `cyberether benchmark fft --format json`.
+The CUDA benchmarks honor the global `--device-index` selection.
 Run `cyberether benchmark --help` for its command-specific help.

 Quirks: